34panda/docsify/README.md

-# Robotics and IoT Documentation :robot: :wrench: :house_with_garden:
+# RAIOT - Documentation Web Page :robot: :wrench: :house_with_garden:

-Welcome to academical documentation project focusing on Robotics and Internet of Things (IoT).
+Welcome to academical project focusing on Robotics and Internet of Things.
 This project aims to be a comprehensive guide covering various topics such as GamePi43, Picade, Raspberry Pi Smart Home, and much more.

-I've used `Docsify` and `HTML` to build this interactive and easy-to-navigate documentation website.
+I've used `Docsify` and `HTML/CSS` to build this interactive and easy-to-navigate documentation website.

 ## Quick Links :link: